Harikiran-Madishetti/Patient-Assistance-Network/README.md

 ## Insert Data and Perform Tasks

 The SQL statements to insert the data and the queries which can be used to do all the tasks as mentioned in [Design_Requirements.md](Design_Requirements.md) can be found [here.](Tasks.sql)

+## JAVA Application

+All the tasks listed in the requirements can be executed using the JAVA application.
+On running the application will display the list of actions that can be performed by the user.
+The user can give the number associated with the task.
+I have also developed web based JAVA application using JSP and hosted the application using TOMCAT SERVER.